-Various tests have been developed to determine whether there has been sufficient non-literal copying to constitute substantial similarity between a copyrighted work and an allegedly infringing work.
+Various tests have been developed to determine whether sufficient non-literal copying constitutes substantial similarity between a copyrighted work and an allegedly infringing work.

 Other Copyright Laws and Resources

-I’ve written about copyright protection in terms of US law, but copyright laws cover artistic works across the globe.
+I’ve written about copyright protection in US law, but copyright laws cover artistic works across the globe.

 - Canada – Copyright Act